eaton-lab/kmerkit/docs/cookbooks/1-amaranthus-dioecy.md

 	```

 ### Read trimming (optional)
-You can perform read-trimming/filtering using your preferred tool before
+You can perform read trimming, filtering, or subsampling using your
-calling `init` to load your reads, or do it in `kmerkit`, which
+preferred tool before calling `init` to load your reads, or, you can also
+do it in `kmerkit` directly using the `kmerkit trim` module.
+This
 uses the program `fastp` with default arguments for single or
-paired-end reads.
-Subsequent steps (e.g., `count`) will use the trimmed
-reads
+paired-end reads to trim adapters.
+Subsampled reads are selected from the
+beginning of the file.
+Trimmed read files are written to the workdir,
+and subsequent modules (e.g., `count` and `extract`) will
+use the trimmed reads instead of the raw reads, (both remain
+referenced in the JSON file).

 ```bash
 kmerkit trim --json /tmp/dioecy.json